 When Lady Trentham is getting ready to leave, she doesn't have a scarf around her neck.
 When she goes to the vanity, she throws the scarf to Mary, but then in the next shot she is taking the scarf off.

 When Mable informs Lady Trentham that she doesn't have a lady's maid, Mr. Nesbit lays his tea cup and saucer on the mantel.
-After scene cut, when Lady Sylvia joins the group at the table, Freddy again places his cup and saucer on the mantel.
-In same cut, tea cup in hands of Lady Trentham suddenly appears.
+After the scene cut, when Lady Sylvia joins the group at the table, Freddy again places his cup and saucer on the mantel.
+In the same cut, a tea cup in the hands of Lady Trentham suddenly appears.

 When Mrs. Wilson enters the Servants' Hall while the inspector is telling the staff that he will be leaving, Mrs. Croft exits the room but the door remains open behind the Inspector.
 When Mrs. Wilson leaves the room, Mrs. Croft reenters, the door is shut and she opens it.

 When Mrs. Croft and the cook are counting the knives, we see servants bringing the candelabra from the dining room down the stairs.
 Then we see the gentlemen in the dining room, where the candelabra are still lit.

 At the beginning of the movie when Constance walks to the car, she is wearing pointed-toe shoes with a heel.
 When she arrives at Gosford Park you can see, as she enters the doorway, that she's clearly wearing "flats".

 In the beginning, in the car, when Mary turns back towards Constance to "see what she wants", you see Mary from Constance's point of view and she is turning to look over her right shoulder.
 Then the camera jumps to looking towards Constance from next to Mary, from the front of the car, and now suddenly Mary is looking at Constance over her left shoulder.